Single-Sample Prophet Inequalities via Greedy-Ordered Selection

-We now consider a special case of combinatorial auctions, where the buyers have budget-additive valuations.
+Here, we consider a special case of combinatorial auctions, where the buyers have budget-additive valuations.
 Specifically, each buyer $b \in B$ values every item $i \in I$ at some fixed value $v_b(i)$, drawn independently from a distribution for every item-buyer pair.
 However, once the total reward collected by a buyer $b$ has reached a certain budget $C_b$, additional items have no marginal contribution any more.
 More formally, we define $v_b(I')$ for any $I'\subseteq I$ as

 We assume the budgets $C_b$ to be fixed beforehand and known to the algorithm.
 Without loss of generality, we further assume that for all $i\in I$ and all $b \in B$, $v_b(i)\leq C_b$ (otherwise, we may pre-process those valuations exceeding $C_b$ to have weight exactly $C_b$).

-Similarly to \cref{sec:bipartite}, we assume that buyers arrive in an online adversarial order.
+Similarly to \Cref{sec:bipartite}, we assume that buyers arrive in an online adversarial order.
 Each time a buyer arrives, we observe the reward realizations of the buyer for all the items, and we can assign to her any collection of items that are not already assigned to a different buyer.
 Equipped with a single sample $s_e$ for each buyer-item edge $e = \{b,i\}$, the goal is to maximize the expected reward collected against that of a prophet who knows all the reward realizations beforehand, and simply chooses the optimal assignment.

 Our algorithm uses the following routine to compute a near-optimal solution $\Gs$ using the samples $S$.
 It starts by sorting in decreasing order the sample values $S = \{v_{1},v_{2},\dots \}$, then, in that order, each edge is added to the solution $\Gs$ (i.e., an item is assigned to a buyer) whenever the item is available (i.e., has not been previously assigned) and its allocation does not exceed the according buyer's budget.
 When, for the first time, the algorithm tries to add an item to buyer $b$'s bundle that would exceed her budget, then buyer $b$ becomes {\em blocked} forever and cannot collect any more items (including the current one).
 We remark that, in the above greedy routine, items are only collected if their marginal contribution equals their value.